lopezpdvn/lopezpdvn.github.io/pages/resume.md

 *Monterrey, Nuevo León, Mexico*.
 Software Engineer, October 2012 to January 2013

-- Performed testing and quality assurance of an enterprise financial web platform for a Mexican bank, implemented in Java Enterprise Edition and JavaScript
+- Performed testing and quality assurance of an enterprise financial Web platform for a Mexican bank, implemented in Java Enterprise Edition and JavaScript